 To fill this gap, we propose a minimal and analytically tractable setting: Bayesian regression based on a teacher-student setting with a controlled reward and a temperature-dependent inference-time sampler, in which best-of-$k$ appears as limit.
 This setup is a proxy for LLM-as-a-judge providing reward for the generated answers from a base-LLM.
 We theoretically study the generalization error $\delta$ as a function of the size of the training data set $n$, the dimension of the data $d$, the number of inference time samples $k$, the sampling temperature $T$ and the reward parameter $\w_R$ and demonstrate various optimality conditions on these parameters.

-This simple model recapitulates existing findings on large language model inference and yields novel predictions that we evaluate in this paper.
+This simple model recapitulates existing findings on large language model (LLM) inference and yields novel predictions that we evaluate in this paper.
 It reproduces the empirical observation that unbounded increases in the number of inference-time samples do not confer additional benefit \citep{snell2025scaling}.
 Furthermore, it predicts the existence of an optimal temperature for the reward process.
 Further, strong rewards shift optimal temperature to a lower value.
-We empirically examine and confirm this prediction using Meta-Llama-3-8B-Instruct with Mistral-7B-Instruct-v0.3 serving as the judging model.
+We empirically examine and confirm this prediction using Llama-3-8B-Instruct, DeepSeek-R1-Distill-Qwen-1.5B etc.

 At the technical level our contributions are the following: